Axie Infinity Shards (AXS) Price Hits $0.15 on Exchanges

 According to CryptoCompare, “Axie Infinity is a Pokémon-inspired universe where anyone can earn tokens through skilled gameplay and contributions to the ecosystem.
 Players can battle, collect, raise, and build a land-based kingdom for their pets.
 All art assets and Axie genetic data can be easily accessed by 3rd parties, allowing community developers to build their own tools and experiences in the Axie Infinity universe.
 Axie Infinity Shards are an ERC 20 governance token for the Axie universe.
 Holders will shape the future of Axie Infinity by signaling their support for upgrades to the ecosystem and directing usage of a Community Treasury.
 AXS holders will be able to claim rewards if they stake their tokens, play the game, and participate in key governance votes.
 Players will also be able to earn AXS when they play various games within the Axie Infinity Universe and through user-generated content initiatives. “

 It is usually not possible to purchase alternative cryptocurrencies such as Axie Infinity Shards directly using U.S. dollars.
-Investors seeking to trade Axie Infinity Shards should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Axie Infinity Shards using one of the exchanges listed above.
+Investors seeking to acquire Axie Infinity Shards should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Axie Infinity Shards using one of the aforementioned exchanges.

 Receive News & Updates for Axie Infinity Shards Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Axie Infinity Shards and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.